philipstubbs13/MedLog/README.md

 ###  <a name="install-robo"></a> 8.
 Install Robo 3T

-<p>If you don't already have Robo 3T installed on your computer, you can install the latest version [here](https://robomongo.org/download).</p>
+<p>If you don't already have Robo 3T installed on your computer, you can install the latest version <a href"https://robomongo.org/download">here</a>.</p>

 <p>For this project, Robo 3T is similar to MySQL Workbench (if you are used to working with MySQL databases).
 Robo 3T is not required.
 But, similar to MySQL Workbench, it is a graphical user interface that is used to visually see the database and database collections (as opposed to using the command line interface for MongoDB).</p>